getodk/docs/odkx-src/suitcase-intro.rst

   To specify a different directory for ODK-X Suitcase to store downloaded data in, modify the :guilabel:`Save to` field or click on the :guilabel:`...` button.

-  Screenshot of the Download tab:
+  Screenshot of the :guilabel:`Download` tab:

   .. image:: /img/suitcase-intro/download_tab.png
    :width: 600